 The 2020-21 school year is certain to be an interesting time, when collaboration between parents/guardians, teachers, and school administration will continue to be incredibly important!
 Our PTA sees the start of the new school year as an opportunity to make some changes in our own structure to be more representative of our whole school community.
 We also recognize the need to plan for limited funding, but increased needs.

 Please join our meeting on June 9 at 6:30 pm to participate in a discussion about an important change to our structure (see below), our 2020-21 officers, and 2020-21 budget.
-A Zoom link will be shared in an upcoming school-wide email.
+The Zoom link was shared in a school-wide email, please contact firstname.lastname@example.org if you did not receive it.

 Background on proposed changes to our structure: